Pronunciation: TOR se mide

 Call your doctor right away if you have:

 - a light-headed feeling, like you might pass out;

 - ringing in your ears, sudden hearing loss;

 - kidney problems --little or no urination, painful or difficult urination, swelling in your feet or ankles, feeling tired or short of breath;

-- low potassium --leg cramps, constipation, irregular heartbeats, fluttering in your chest, increased thirst or urination, numbness or tingling, muscle weakness or limp feeling.
+- low potassium level --leg cramps, constipation, irregular heartbeats, fluttering in your chest, increased thirst or urination, numbness or tingling, muscle weakness or limp feeling; or

 Common side effects may include: